srinivasvukkalkar/Traffic_Sign_Classifier/writeup_template.md

 ![alt text][image6] ![alt text][image7]
 ![alt text][image8]

 My input images was bright and clearly visible.
-I have resized the input images, converted 3 channels and applied Gaussian Blur to feed into LeNet
+I have resized the input images, converted to 3 channels and applied Gaussian Blur to feed into LeNet

 #### 2. Model's predictions